 An Endangered Animal of Africa

 The Ethiopian wolf lives only at high elevations in mountainous regions of Ethiopia.
 It's a slender creature with long legs, a pointed, fox-like face, and red-brown fur on much of its body.
 It's classified as a wolf even though it resembles a coyote in size and shape.
 It's a pack animal and is very social, but it hunts for food alone instead of hunting cooperatively with the rest of its pack.
 The animal is sometimes known as an Abyssinian wolf, a Simien fox, or a Simien jackal.
 Its scientific name is Canis simensis.

 Around 500 Ethiopian wolves exist, including juveniles.
 The number may be significantly smaller than 450 at the moment due to the recent outbreak of disease.
-Loss of habitat to agriculture, the spread of rabies and canine distemper from domestic dogs, persecution by humans, and hybridization with dogs have all served to reduce the wolf population to a dangerously low level.
+Loss of habitat to agriculture, the spread of rabies and canine distemper from domestic dogs, persecution by humans, and hybridization with dogs have all served to reduce the animal’s population to a dangerously low level.